 When you purchase a rental home with carpet already installed, it may have a great surprise hidden inside.
 There are homes with carpets that have a beautiful hardwood floor underneath them.
 The decision you need to consider is whether you should remove the carpet or leave it in place.
 For some property owners, the economical and efficient choice would be to stick with carpeted floors, but for others, revealing those hardwood floors would open the home up to higher rental income and better tenants.
 The bottom line is not to rush to a decision but to consider both the pros and cons of exposing your rental property’s hardwood floors.

-When choosing between carpet and hardwood flooring in your Morrisville rental property, it’s important that you think about some things.
+When in your Morrisville rental property, it’s important that you think about some things.
 Hardwood floors can be an attractive feature in a rental home.
 They have in them a beauty and durability that few carpets can match.
 Even so, hardwood may not be the best option to go with.
 Not all rental homes would gain from it.
 So, do consider the type of tenant you have, the resale value of the property, the neighborhood, and the cost of preparing and maintaining each flooring type.
 Choosing to permanently remove your rental’s carpeting should not be done carelessly.

 Not all tenants would look at an upgrade of a hardwood floor the same way.
 They may not share the same view on the matter.
 Some tenants are conscientious and may appreciate the beauty of a hardwood floor and see that it is worth the added responsibility of keeping the floor clean and dry.
 However, there are also tenants that may only damage the floor, making it look ugly.
 For instance, if they own pets and heavy furniture, they can easily scratch or gouge a wood floor.
 Some tenants may prefer hardwood floors for reasons other than aesthetics.
 For people who suffer from allergies, carpets make life more difficult.
 Hard floor surfaces are very much preferred since they are easier to keep clean and free of dust.
 However, if a tenant doesn’t know how to properly care for hardwood, they could easily damage it with harsh cleaning products or hard scrubbing.